LivePersonInc/knowledge-center-archive/pages/documents/Messaging Channels/SMS/complying-with-sms-regulations.md

 1. **Gather the appropriate written consent wherever you capture phone numbers, from forms to in-person conversations:** Make it part of the process to ask for a customer’s agreement to be contacted via SMS text message.
 This includes clearly communicating what the customer can expect to receive when providing their number.
 You can add this to your customer survey(s), or to your Predefined Content which can be sent to the customer during a conversation.
 2. **Add the “message; data rates may apply” disclaimer:** You should add it on consumer-facing calls to action such as the webpage or ad where the customer sees the number or the invitation to text.
 You want to ensure customers know what to expect even if they text you a question.
 3. **Send an initial confirmation text message with opt-out instructions:** Include opt-out instructions, which can be as simple as “text STOP to cancel,” even if the customer texted you first.
 Often called a “double opt-in message,” it may be smart to ask the customer for permission to text back and forth with them, even if they texted you first as well.
-4. **Honor the opt-outs:** Where a customer has opted-out, it may be a good idea to make a note of this in the Agent Summary in the Agent Workspace.
+4. **Honor the opt-outs:** Where a customer has opted-out, it may be a good idea to make a note of this in the Agent Summary in the agent workspace.

 ### Sample use of predefined content